In this series of tutorials, I will show you how you can create sounds and soundscapes common in Chill Out and Ambient music using FL Studio.

 Also, it might be a good idea to route all the 3xOsc mixer tracks to one insert track.
 This way you can control their volume level as a group via one fader:

 And we are done!
-Here’s the end results:
+Here is the end result:

 This is the end of part one.
 Stay tuned for more Chill/Ambient sounds on part two!